ddamko/dba_assignment/README.md

 Interactive Elixir (1.3.1) - press Ctrl+C to exit (type h() ENTER for help) iex(1)>
 ```
 Run the following command in the Elixir REPL.
-You will recieve a response with :ok and a PID (Proccess ID) This is an Erlang process that run in the VM.
+You will recieve a response with :ok and a PID (Proccess ID) This is an Erlang process that runs in the VM.
 ```
 APIServer.start()
 {:ok, #PID<0.217.0>}
 ```
 This will start the API server on port 3000, but before accessing this we need to import data into RethinkDB.
-Access the RethinkDB Dashbaord [here](http://dev.damkostudios.com:8080/).
+Access the RethinkDB Dashbaord <a href="http://dev.damkostudios.com:8080/" target="_blank">here</a>.

 You can watch the realtime write performance on the 'bulls' table [here](http://dev.damkostudios.com:8080/#tables/6c04c0f7-adb1-41aa-b7c2-08895e8445f5).